TITLE Academic Advisor-Marketing and Recruitment Specialist

 MAJOR ADMINISTRATOR Dean, College of Natural and Applied Sciences

-The Academic Advisor/Marketing and Recruitment Specialist for the Hospitality and Restaurant Administration (HRA) department assists both newly declared and continuing HRA majors with the development of academic schedules, visits with prospective students, meets with those students interested in changing their majors to HRA, and serves as SOAR advisor for the HRA department.
-The Academic Advisor/Marketing and Recruitment Specialist helps to achieve the departmental enrollment and recruitment goals and objectives by establishing and maintaining effective communication with targeted high schools and community colleges and working with the HRA Student Ambassadors to visit at least ten high schools and community colleges each academic year.
-The Academic Advisor/Marketing and Recruitment Specialist maintains the HRA website, coordinates the development of collateral and advising materials, manages social media for the department, and assists with departmental marketing initiatives including press releases and events.
+The Academic Advisor/Marketing and Recruitment Specialist for the Department of Hospitality Leadership assists both newly declared and continuing Hospitality Leadership majors with the development of academic schedules, visits with prospective students, meets with those students interested in changing their majors to Hospitality Leadership, and serves as SOAR advisor for the Hospitality Leadership department.
+The Academic Advisor/Marketing and Recruitment Specialist helps to achieve the departmental enrollment and recruitment goals and objectives by establishing and maintaining effective communication with targeted high schools and community colleges and working with the Hospitality Leadership Student Ambassadors to visit at least ten high schools and community colleges each academic year.
+The Academic Advisor/Marketing and Recruitment Specialist maintains the Department of Hospitality Leadership website, coordinates the development of collateral and advising materials, manages social media for the department, and assists with departmental marketing initiatives including press releases and events.

 MINIMUM ACCEPTABLE QUALIFICATIONS